 One myth is that Scottish dancing is just for the Scots.
 In fact, very few of the group are real, live authentic Scots, though many claim Scots forebearers.
 This is, of course, just an excuse to wear the tartan.
 It is a well established fact that far more Scottish Dancing goes on outside Scotland than in it!

 Highland dancing is the traditional dance form of Scotland, dating back well before tartan, the kilt and many other things Scottish.
 It was formalised after the war with the formation of the SOBHD, who laid down exactly what was, and what was not, Highland Dancing.

 This includes all the flash stuff that involves swords, high-kicking steps, leaping and so on.
 It's fun, but it's HARD.
 Most of our dancers moved onto this after they learnt country; It's generally an individual thing so you miss out on the social side a bit (excluding the wild parties which are an integral part of OUSDS life).
 It's as good a workout as aerobics, and a lot more fun.

 The aim of Highland is absolute precision of steps; it's reasonably easy to waggle your legs in roughly the right place, and a whole lot harder to do it so that it looks good.
 But it's worth it for the satisfaction of getting it right, and the impression you create when you give a display.

 If this sounds up your street, why not come along and try it out?
 The first dance we learn is the infamous Highland Fling; If nothing else you'll learn a few flashy steps to put in your Eightsome!

-We do not discriminate between men and ladies (though Highland was traditionally performed by men); all are welcome to come to our classes.
-Email us to find out where and when they are at the moment.
-Please bring along a pair of soft shoes, or be prepared to dance in socks.
+We do not discriminate between men and ladies (though Highland was traditionally performed by men); all are welcome to come and give it a go.
+Classes are currently Thursdays of odd weeks during term (1st, 3rd, etc) at 8:30 in Trinity College.
+Email us to confirm when they are.
+Please bring along a pair of soft shoes if possible, as the floor we use is rough in places.